-Start by gathering your supplies.
-Prepare your jars and get the water in your canner heating so it will be ready when your jars are filled.
-(See water bath canning for full directions.)
+Start by gathering your supplies and ingredients.
+Prepare your jars and get the water in your canner heating.
+The goal is that your canner and jars will be hot when the peaches are ready to go in the jars.

 Supplies for Canning Peaches: